Bilberry: benefits, dosage, contraindications

 Stomatitis

 Bilberry extracts are standardized to contain 36% anthocyanins.
-Under these conditions, the optimal dose of anthocyanins is between 160 and 480 mg, which corresponds to 400-1300 mg of bilberry dry extract or equivalent dried bilberry 20-60 g per day.
-Decoction of dried herbs: 5-10 g of dried crushed fruits in 150 ml of cold water, boiled for a maximum of 10 minutes and filtered hot.
-For the symptomatic treatment of diarrhea, drink the cold decoction several times a day.
+Under these conditions, the optimal anthocyanin dose is between 160 and 480 mg, which corresponds to 400-1300 mg of dried bilberry extract or an equivalent of 20-60 g dried bilberries per day.
+Decoction of dried herbs: 5-10 g of crushed dried fruit in 150 ml cold water, which is boiled for a maximum of 10 minutes and strained hot.
+For the symptomatic treatment of diarrhea, drink the cooled decoction several times a day.
 The recommended duration of use is 4 weeks.
-If symptoms persist for more than 2 weeks, a doctor or qualified health professional should be consulted.
+If symptoms persist for more than 2 weeks, consult a physician or a qualified healthcare professional.

 Interactions